Table of Contents

 What is single-tenant architecture?

 Single-tenant architecture is software built for and used by a single entity rather than being shared across multiple entities.
 It is a more bespoke option where privacy and data isolation come built in by default.
-Due to its custom nature, single-tenant architecture typically offers greater hands-on control for the client; however, it’s also more expensive, on average, and has less quick-start functionality.
+Due to its custom nature, single-tenant architecture typically offers greater hands-on control for the client; however, it’s also, on average, more expensive and has less quick-start functionality.

 For example, a healthcare provider using a dedicated instance of a patient management system would be in a single-tenant environment.
 The software, infrastructure, and data storage are fully isolated and customized to meet that organization’s specific regulatory and operational requirements.
+These dedicated setups often integrate Single Sign-On (SSO) and OpenID Connect (OIDC) for secure and unified access management.

 The pros of single-tenant software architecture include, but are not limited to: